publicissapient-france/xebicon18-kotlin-cloud/kt-cloud.md

 - We are Android and backend developers

+- It enforces no particular philosophy of programming

 - Kotlin is already on Android

-- Kotlin is better than Java ✨
+- Kotlin is more elegant than Java and easier than Scala ✨

-- How to go From Android to backend?
+- Safe, concise and interoperable

 ^ B